Good Morning, Midnight is a tale told from the margins of sanity, sobriety and society.

-What Rhys captures particularly well is a dizzying sense of middle age, of being lost within oneself and to society.
+Rhys captures the dizzying sense of middle age, of being lost within oneself and to society.
 There’s little plot to speak of.
-Instead, there’s an almost stream of consciousness unravelling of episodes and the poetry of the Rhys’s writing.
+Instead, episodes and memories mix in a kind of stream of consciousness.

 First published in 1939, this is in many ways a book of its times – certainly in setting, characters and style of telling.
-The title is culled from Emily Dickinson’s poem of the same name:
+The title is from a poem by Emily Dickinson:

 Good morning, Midnight!